• Skip to primary navigation

 Variations and Substitutions

 • Swap sweet potatoes for carrots.
-If using sweet potatoes, add them in the chili at the mid way point so they aren't overcooked.
+If using sweet potatoes, add them to the chili at the mid-way point so they aren't overcooked.

 • Use instant couscous.
 If you don't have a steamer, use instant couscous and prepare it as per the package instructions.